ProgramsView all programs

-The Amrita Live-in-LabsTM program aims to expose youth to problems faced by rural communities in India.
-Through experiential learning opportunities, participants put theory into practice by generating innovative solutions, thereby facilitating critical and collaborative problem solving abilities of participants.
+The Amrita Live-in-Labs® program aims to expose youth to problems faced by rural communities in India.
+Through experiential learning opportunities, participants put theory into practice by generating innovative solutions, thereby facilitating critical and collaborative problem-solving abilities of participants.

-Amrita Live-in-LabsTM is a multidisciplinary experiential learning program that facilitates the research, development, and deployment of sustainable solutions for current challenges faced by rural communities in India.
-The program is designed to engage participants in a mutual learning and sharing experience by breaking classroom and lab barriers to implement theoretical knowledge to address real world problems.
-The program allows participants to study, observe, and interact with rural populations while living in rural communities to gain a better understanding of challenges in the areas of Health & Livelihood, Education & Technology, Environment & Farming, Energy, and Infrastructure & Basic Facilities.
-The University of California, San Diego (USA), was the first institution to sign on as an international partner for the Amrita Live-in-LabsTM program.
+Established in 2013, Amrita Live-in-Labs® is a multidisciplinary experiential learning program that facilitates the research, development, and deployment of sustainable solutions for current challenges faced by rural communities in India.
+The program is designed to engage participants in a mutual learning and sharing experience by breaking classroom and lab barriers to implement theoretical knowledge to address real-world problems.
+The program allows participants to study, observe, and interact with rural populations while living in rural communities to gain a better understanding of challenges in the areas of:

 After students complete their time in the field, they will submit a report about the village, the challenge they addressed, and the subsequent solution that was applied.
 Students will also make an oral presentation to Amrita faculty about their work and their overall experience in the village.